 Increasingly, as what was to end all cataclysms only led to further and worse cataclysms, Man spoke of Angst, anxiety, in which Man on the one hand yearns for the certainties and meanings of the old world order but on the other knows they are but lost illusions that no longer work.

 The resolution?
 There isn't one.
-That embodiment of the old order, the Titanic, sank 15 April 1912, 102 years ago.
-The spark that would light the keg of the War To End All Wars, the assassination of Erzherzog Franz Ferdinand along with his wife Herzogin Sophie, on 28 June 1914, was 100 years ago this year.
-And, 96 years after the armistice, in 2014 hostilities continue amid the arrangements worked out nearly a century ago following the War to End All Wars in Southeast Europe, the Middle East and the Asian subcontinent.
+That embodiment of the old order, the Titanic, sank 15 April 1912, 103 years ago.
+The spark that would light the keg of the War To End All Wars, the assassination of Erzherzog Franz Ferdinand along with his wife Herzogin Sophie, on 28 June 1914, was 100 years ago last year.
+And, 97 years after the armistice, in 2015 hostilities continue amid the wreckage of the arrangements worked out nearly a century ago following the War to End All Wars in Southeast Europe, the Middle East and the Asian subcontinent.

-So the Twelve Titans.
-So the Twelve Olympians, who this time apparently aren't going to show up.
+So the Twelve Titans fell to the Twelve Olympians, who this time apparently aren't going to show up.
 If Genesis isn't witness to Man as fallen, the world history of Man surely is.
-A history filled with the universal intuition that Man is less than he is meant to be or can be, filled with however many religious, philosophical, social and political programmes to accomplish his fulfillment -- and filled with the dashing of all of them.
+A history filled with the universal intuition that Man is less than he is meant to be or can be, a history filled with however many religious, philosophical, social and political programmes to accomplish his fulfillment -- and a history filled with the dashing of all of them.

 Interesting that in that context, on 11 November, St Martin's Day, in 1483, Mr and Mrs Luther brought their day old baby boy to be baptised, and following the traditional custom he was given the name of the saint of the day -- Martin Luther, who like his namesake would devote his life to preaching the true Gospel against false doctrine and corruption from state control of the church.